CiscoCloud/consul-utils-rpm/README.md

 # RPM Spec for Consul utilities

-This will create an RPM for https://github.com/CiscoCloud/consul-utils-rpm.
+This will create an RPM for https://github.com/CiscoCloud/consul-cli

-It is a dependency for vault on consul, so you can unlock properly.
+This package is a dependency for the vault rpm you can build with https://github.com/CiscoCloud/vault-rpm

-To build vault as an RPM go here https://github.com/CiscoCloud/vault-rpm
+For more informations on Vault or Consul, please visit the Hashicorp website https://www.hashicorp.com/.